 Johann Capgras, Martinique

 Johann Capgras creates films and objects that use light, movement and alternative photographic techniques.
 He graduated from Regional Institute of Visual Art of Martinique in 2020.

 PARTICIPATING ARTISTS: SCOTLAND

-Since graduating from Edinburgh College of Art, Beccy Nipps has been studying play therapy as well as facilitating workshops.
+While studying at Edinburgh College of Art Beccy facilitated a number of workshops, since graduating she has been studying play therapy.
 She has done this alongside establishing her art practice and selling vibrant handmade cushions which have recently been featured on Refinery29.

 Shae Myles, Aberdeen, Scotland

 Since graduating from Gray’s School of Art (Aberdeen), Shae has Co-Founded the collective Jiggle N Juice and has also participated in an internship with Design and Code, which was awarded last year for her outstanding virtual degree show space.